ACharbonneau/usecases/.github/PULL_REQUEST_TEMPLATE.md

 assignees:
 ---

 Enter a title and short description of the proposed changes.
-Tag @Acharbonneau or @marisalim for help.
+Tag @ACharbonneau or @marisalim for help.

 **When submitting a PR for a new use case, please be sure to provide and check the following:**